victorlevasseur/YAPG-modding-doc/docs/utility-classes.md

 In the attribute's tables below:

--   The "U" column tells if the attributes can be unserialized from lua/XML.
+-   The "U" column tells if the attributes can be unserialized from YAPG templates files.
 -   The "R" column tells if the attributes can be changed at runtime with lua scripting using the `myObject.attribute = newValue` syntax.